NVIDIA/spark-rapids/docs/compatibility.md

 These are the known edge cases where running on the GPU will produce different results to the CPU:

-- Regular expressions that contain an end of line anchor '$' or end of string anchor '\Z' or '\z' immediately next to a newline or a repetition that produces zero or more results ([#5610](https://github.com/NVIDIA/spark-rapids/pull/5610))`
+- Regular expressions that contain an end of line anchor '$' or end of string anchor '\Z' immediately next to a newline or a repetition that produces zero or more results ([#5610](https://github.com/NVIDIA/spark-rapids/pull/5610))`